 tension, stress or illness.
 Sinus headaches are common due to

 infection.
 Headaches can occur more seriously as a result of a head

 injury but they are rarely the sign that something worse is at play.

-Research also says that headaches are rarely a sign of a more serious medical condition.
+Research also supports that headaches are rarely a sign of a more serious medical condition.
 This does not mean that they are not horrible to deal with.

 It can be hard to tell if you have a migraine vs headache.

 Headaches, like migraines have triggers.
 Stress and pressure from work and family commitments, skipping meals, lack of sleep, rebound headaches from over use of medications, can cause tension and depression.